We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Tea tree oil, with its natural antibacterial and anti-inflammatory properties, may help keep piercings clean and healthy.
-Some sources also claim that it can help reduce keloid scars around piercings.
+Tea tree oil may help keep piercings clean and healthy.
+Some sources also claim that it can help reduce keloid scars.

 This article looks at whether tea tree oil is a good remedy for new and older piercings, and whether it can help with scar bumps.